 The annual Eurovision Song Contest is a TV highlight for many, and although previously scheduled to take place in Rotterdam on Saturday, May 16, this year's competition has now been cancelled.

 Speaking of the cancellation, a spokesperson

 expressed their regret surrounding the current situation.
 However, providing a glimmer of hope for many disappointed fans, organizers went on to promise that next year's Eurovision "will come back strong than ever."

 a new show is being produced that will air in place of the Grand Final on May 16.
 Titled Eurovision: Europe Shine A Light, all 41 songs due to feature in this year’s competition will be aired in a “non-competitive format”.
+'Loose Women'